Andriiklymiuk/corgi/resources/readme/corgi_clean.md

                         db - down all databases, that were added to corgi_services folder. corgi_services - clean corgi_services folder.
                         services - delete all services folders (useful, when you want to clean cloned repos folders)

+                        all - equal to writing db,corgi_services,services in items

 ```